Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 5. Analyze Online Sales & Offline Markets

 The best way to assign a reasonable price to your antique sewing machine is to observe online sales.
-You can explore e-commerce sites such as eBay, Etsy, Rubylane, and Marcari to check the recent listings and completed sales of a similar Singer model as yours.
+You can explore e-commerce sites such as eBay, Etsy, Rubylane, and Marcari to check the recent listings and completed sales of a Singer model similar to yours.

 Exploring antique stores or shops can also give you a good sense of your machine’s value.
-You can show your machine’s picture or ask for the value of a similar model at the store, and price your model accordingly.
+You can show your machine’s picture or ask the store for the value of a similar model and price your model accordingly.

 6. Find the Age